- What is the application deadline?

-Because of the large number of inquiries we receive concerning admission to our Ph.D. program, and the large number of completed applications we receive, we cannot assess an individual's probability of admission without evaluating that individual's completed application and the completed applications of all other applicants.
+Because of a large number of inquiries, we receive concerning admission to our Ph.D. program, and the large number of completed applications we receive, we cannot assess an individual's probability of admission without evaluating that individual's completed application and the completed applications of all other applicants.

 In general, our admitted students have GPA's well above a "B" average, particularly in economics and mathematics; very high GRE's (particularly quantitative); math preparation that includes at a minimum three semesters of calculus, a semester of linear algebra, and a semester of differential equations; and three excellent letters of reference that speak to an applicant's potential to successfully complete a Ph.D. in economics.

 Can you provide some summary statistics on this year's incoming first-year class?

 The median GRE test scores of our admitted students were: Quantitative= 94%; Verbal= 93%; Analytical Writing= 82%.
 Not surprisingly, there is a considerable variation among students in the Verbal and Analytical Writing sections due to differences in English language proficiency.
 Our first-year class for 2019 is 24 percent female and 72 percent international.
 80 percent of the class has received funding (in the form of a fellowship or an assistantship) from the department.
 We do not publish average GPA scores of incoming students since not all students come from systems with comparable grading scales, and since the quality of the undergraduate (or graduate) institution can measurably affect how the GPA is evaluated.

 Can I reapply if I am denied admission?
 How do I reapply?